chenguo/franca-js/docs/query-write.md

 }
 ```
 This will delete all rows that matched `{"field1": "foo", "field2": "bar"}`.
-Same with Update, the default action is delete all matched rows, if you just want to delete first matched row, just assign a `justOne` flag:
+Same with Update, the default action is delete all matched rows, if you just want to delete first matched row, just assign a `singleRow` flag:
 ```json
 {
   "table": "example-table",